gabysbrain/website/site/about.markdown

 ![](/images/me.jpg)

-I am a PhD student at the University of Vienna in Austria.
+I am a postdoctoral researcher at the University of Vienna in Austria.
 I study how visualization and statistical methods can be used to help scientists understand and create better computer models.

 I try to spend as much time in the outdoors as possible.
 I love skiing,